In 2003, Norman Nardini was working his butt off recording, producing and releasing a great record called

 rating in its review of "Eat 'N Alive," his first album with the Tigers after leaving Diamond Reo.

-again.
-His fans were thrilled, but they really thought their frequent nights out with their favorite band
+His fans were thrilled, but they really thought their frequent nights out with their favorite band were

 Before long, it was 1991 and Jon Bon Jovi appeared on another of Nardini's critically acclaimed albums,